hauptem/F5-LTM-iRule-based-DoD-Banners/README.md

 After implementation:
 1. Verify the banner displays correctly on the test virtual server
+2. Validate the banner text matches DoD requirements
-2. Confirm the "I ACKNOWLEDGE AND CONSENT" button functions properly
+3. Confirm the "I ACKNOWLEDGE AND CONSENT" button functions properly
-3. Test that users can proceed through the access policy after consent
+4. Test that users can proceed through the access policy after consent
-4. Test the banner bypass
+5. Test that the bypass URI functions as expected
+6. Only migrate to production after successful testing and acceptance

 ## License